GondorGitaros/chess/README.md

-# chess bot for solving puzzles
+# Chess bot for solving puzzles
+It is useing stockfish 16